William Massey: 1922 election

 Portrait of Massey by Sir William Orpen.
 Undated.

 Economic problems lessened support for Reform.
 In the 1922 election Massey lost his majority, and was forced to negotiate with independents to keep his government alive.
 He was also alarmed by the success of Labour, which was now only five seats behind the Liberals.
 He began to believe that the Liberals would eventually disappear, with their supporters being split, the socially liberal wing to Labour and the economically liberal wing to Reform.
 He set about trying to ensure that Reform's gain would be the greater.

 In 1924 cancer forced him to relinquish many of his official duties, and the following year he died.

+Legacy

 The Massey Memorial was erected as his mausoleum in Wellington, paid for mostly by public subscription.
 Massey University is named after him, the name chosen because the university had a focus on agricultural science, matching Massey's own farming background.
+The Massey district was named after Massey during his tenure as prime minister and still retains the name.